MCHSL/voicectl/README.md

 You can use variables in command strings to enable the users to pass arguments.
 Variables in command strings are prefixed with `$`.
 They are passed as keyword arguments to callbacks.
 In the example, if the user says "Say hello to Adam", `greet` will be called with the argument `Adam`.

 Commands can be chained using `and then`, with the exception of commands that end with `$var...`.
-For example, you can say `greet Adam and then greet Eve`, to invoke our example function twice, first with Adam, then with Eve.
+For example, you can say `Say hello to Adam and then say hello to Eve`, to invoke our example function twice, first with Adam, then with Eve.

 Current ways of capturing arguments:
 | Command string                                                     | Spoken phrase                                | Arguments                                               | Comment                                                                                           |